jfortin42/fdf/README.md

 git clone https://github.com/jfortin42/fdf ~/fdf cd ~/fdf && make && ./fdf
 ```
-You have to launch the program with a parameter.
-This is the name of the map you would like to open at the execution of the program.<br />
+Launch the program with a parameter which is the name of the map you would like to open.<br />
 You have example maps in the _test_maps_ folder.
 The map must be valid.

 Example : ⇣